Milam's Musings, firstname.lastname@example.org

-And yet, today, the architects of that slave empire are revered, memorialized and their actions couched in the “Southern heritage” of
+And yet, today, the architects of that slave empire are revered, memorialized and their actions couched in the "Southern heritage" of nobility and bravery.

 This isn't a case of mere amnesia to the past, this is actively rewriting it to a more favorable telling for the South.

 Signup for our newsletter